samuel-tian/godb/README.md

    $ git push origin main
    ```

-3. If you've followed the instructions in each lab, you should have no merge conflicts and everything should be peachy.
+3. If you've followed the instructions in each lab, you should have no merge conflicts.
+If you encounter merge conflicts, please reach out to course staff.

 ## <a name="submitting-labs">Submitting Labs</a>